Deze route is nog niet definitief en kunnen nog wijzigingen in voorkomen.

 Today we will start early in order to see the third and final of the 'W-Trek' highlights - the Grey Glacier.This is a round trip to a lookout over Lake Grey that will end back at Refugio Paine Grande, so we can leave our bags and just carry any essentials with us.
 The trail goes along the western side of the Paine Massif with views to Lake Grey and various mountains.
 After about one and a half hours we will reach the lookout point and enjoy views of the Grey Glacier in the distance.
 We return by the same route back to Pehoé Lake from where we will take the Catamaran across the Lake to Pudeto sector.
 A bus will take us from here on the short drive to the park entry point at Laguna Amarga, and here we will board our transfer vehicle to Calafate (approx. 5/6 hours).
 After driving through beautiful scenery on our way out of the park (keep an eye out of the window for pumas!) we cross the border once more into Argentina and arrive late evening into the town of Calafate.
 Trekking time: Approximately 4 hours.
 Distance: 11km.

 In the morning we will transfer approx 3 hours to the small mountain town of El Chalten that will be our base for walking in the Fitzroy region.
 After arriving, the rest of the day is free to relax.
-Alternatively, those who wish to do an optional glacier trek on Viedma Glacier can choose to do this, and the tour leader will help you to arrange it (cost of approximately USD 160, crampons are provided and no experience of ice walking is necessary).
+Alternatively, for those who wish, there is the chance to get up close to the ice on an optional excursion to the Viedma Glacier; your tour leader will help you to arrange it (the cost is approximately USD 160).
 We spend the night in El Chalten at a simple and friendly hosteria.

 To Los Glaciares National Park; trek in Fitzroy Massif up to Laguna de Los Tres.